zbalkan/PANhunt/README.md

 With v1.3, breaking changes are implemented:

 - Migrated to Python 3
-- A default text log appended for the sake of accountability
+- A default text log capability is added for the sake of accountability.
 - Text report now accepts only directory as an argument while the name is fixed.
   - Text report filename template: `panhunt_<timestamp>.report`
 - An optional JSON formatted report generation capability is added for integration with 3rd parties.
+Parameter accepts the target directory.
   - JSON report filename template: `panhunt_<timestamp>.json`
 - A flag `-q` (quiet) is added to disable terminal output be used when it is integrated with other tools.
 - A flag `-f` (filepath) is added to enable sigle-file scans.
 Great for FIM integration.
-- `.eml` file scanning capability is added.
+- `.eml` and `.mbox` file scanning capability is added.

 NB!
 There is around 20-25% performance impact after refactoring.
 There are no performance improvements tried yet.